 Phillip Hatterman, the Podcaster, and founder of the Rosie Fund always had a soft spot for dogs.
 I was lucky to meet Phil and learn the story of the Rosie Fund as a guest on his engaging and fun dog Podcast “Dog Words.”
 Phil’s journey into his work, which includes his Podcast and the creation of the Rosie Fund, was inspired by friends of Rosalita.

-The Rosie Fund website tells the story of Rosalita who was found abandoned in a backyard in June of 2013, weighing 40 pounds, almost 20 pounds below her healthy weight.
+The Rosie Fund website tells the story of Rosalita, a pup who was found abandoned in a backyard in June of 2013, weighing 40 pounds, almost 20 pounds below her healthy weight.
 She was a 6-year-old, heartworm-positive, poorly socialized pit bull mix.
-She was great with people but aggressive with most dogs.
+Rosalita was great with people but aggressive with most dogs.

 Unfortunately, at KC Pet Project, a Kansas City Dog Rescue, where Phil was also getting his “dog fix” by volunteering, Rosalita was surrounded by other shelter dogs which did not allow her to put her best foot forward.
 Rosie languished in a kennel for 8 months until Phil and his wife fostered her so she could get her heartworm treatment in the hope of being more adoptable.

-Rosie used her 4-6 weeks of recovery time with her foster patens to build a home in their hearts.
-Phil and his wife adopted Rosie, gave her the official name of Rosalita Patience Hatterman, and lavished her with all the love she could possibly stand.
+Rosie used her 4-6 weeks of recovery time with her foster parents to build a home in their hearts.
+Phil and his wife adopted Rosie, gave her the official name of Rosalita Patience Hatterman, and lavished her with all the love she could possibly offer.

 4-6 weeks became 88 weeks, the last of which was spent at BluePearl where Rosie received the finest of treatment but could not overcome kidney failure that caused her to pass.